RMMOA

 Is there any indication on what the Restriction may be?
 Would it be specific to certain uses, concentrations, etc.?

 The potential Restrictions may be based on ECHA’s Assessments of Regulatory Needs.
 For this study, 41 light stabilisers have been grouped together.
-The available data primarily sourced from the REACH restriction dossier.
+The available data primarily sourced from the REACH registration dossier.
 According to the information, releases to the environment from consumer and widespread professional uses cannot be fully prevented.
-Additionally, restricting professional uses considered more efficient and effective than authorisation, as it allows for controls to be implemented at the market level rather than at the usage level.
-Industrial uses are also included within the scope of the Restriction.
+Additionally, restricting professional uses is considered more efficient and effective than authorisation, as it allows for controls to be implemented at the market level rather than at the usage level.
+Industrial uses may also be included within the scope of the Restriction.